Buying guide

 £119.99

 It scores well for value, but be clear on what you trade against the Z10 for £80 less: half the incline, a shorter warranty, Amazon-only support and a less proven brand.
-Only worth it if £199 is out of reach.
+If you do not need the incline powered, the CITYSPORTS below saves you another £30 with a manual 6%.
+Only worth the Merach’s premium if adjusting on the move matters.
 See the Merach range guide for how it sits against the rest of the line.

 Sperax 4-in-1: safety warning